-- Bit 3-transmit space (Asynchronous Line Communications-Pacs); speed select (Synchronous Line Communications-Pacs) - For Asynchronous Line Communications-Pacs, the values of bit 3 have the meanings described below. - 0 Transmit data supplied from the CCP. - 1 Hold the data output in a space (logical 0) condition.
-The Asynchronous Line Communications-Pac will continue to generate channel request interrupts at the normal character rate.
-(If the transmit space feature is to be used, a CCP must first "flush" the Communications-Pac by sending two padding characters after sending the last meaningful data character.)1
+Bit 3 - transmit space (asynchronous line adapters): speed select (synchronous line adapters)

+For asynchronous line adapters, the values of bit 3 have the meanings described below.

+- 0 Transmit data supplied from the CCP. - 1 Hold the data output in a space (logical 0) condition.
+The asynchronous line adapter will continue to generate channel request interrupts at the normal character rate.
+(If the transmit space feature is to be used, a CCP must first "flush" the adapter by sending two padding characters after sending the last meaningful data character.)

-For Synchronous Line Communications-Pacs, bit 3 is used only if the data set supports data transfers at either of two speeds; bit 3 indicates which speed is desired.
+For synchronous line adapters, bit 3 is used only if the data set supports data transfers at either of two speeds; bit 3 indicates which speed is desired.
 These speeds are defined in appropriate Bell System Technical References (see Preface).